platonicLiquid/riot-API-example/Docs/API-Example.md

 # API Example
 ## Find Champion
 ### Overview
-The **[Find Champion](../find_champion.py)** function returns champion info and allows searching by champion name, role, origin.
+The **[Find Champion](../find_champion.py)** function returns champion info and allows searching by champion name, role, or origin.
 This function returns a list of dictionaries.
 When searching by name, it will return a list with only one element.
 When searching by role or origin, this function will return a list with multiple dictionaries with each dictionary corresponding to a matching champion.

 ### Syntax
 **Function Syntax**